sharmikthakar/accordMenu/readme.txt

-*WARNING*
-The plugin is still under development.
-Using it will cause unexpected results.

-# [accordMenu v1.0]
+## accordMenu v1.0

-accordMenu is a jQuery plugin that transforms a multilevel list menu into an accordian-esque menu with immense customization options.

-accordMenu works perfectly with upto 3 list levels.
+accordMenu is a jQuery plugin that transforms a multilevel list menu into an accordian and/or menu with immense customization options. accordMenu works perfectly with upto 3 list levels.

+get the latest build from: http://github.com/sharmik/accordMenu

 ## Features

-* Flexible to deploy and can be used to accomodate menu's and accordians.
+* Intelligently detects list heirarchy and adapts to any ordered and unordered list.
 * Cross-browser compatible (Chrome, Opera, Safari, Firefox 3.6+, IE7+).
+* 3 CSS styles added for out of the box customization.
+* Manage selected link styles on all heirarchy by adding relevant classes.
+* Control over closing/opening behavior of accordian siblings and parents.
+* Slide or Hide your content with animation
+* Light weight 1.5Kb when minified.
 * Designed with progressive enhancement in mind.
 Keeping room for additional features.
-* CSS stylesheet attached for out of the box usability.
-* Helper classes added by the plugin for easy modification.
-* Delete Friendly, feel free to strip off parts you do not reqiure.

 ## Plugin Options / API

-* colors
-Default value: 2
-Options: 1 | 2 | 3
-Select the level of accordian colors that are applied to parent Links.

 * KeepParentOpen
 Default value: false